AustinEvansWX/AustinEvansWX/README.md

 # 👋 | Welcome to my page!

-My name is Austin Evans and I'm a 22 year old software developer from the United States.
+My name is Austin Evans and I'm a 23 year old software developer from the United States.
 I'm currently working on an atmospheric analysis tool suite.

 ## 📄 | Interests
 - 🌪️ Meteorology
-- 🌌 Astrophysics
+- 🎮 Graphics Programming
 - 🧠 Machine Learning